Deep Learning for Individual Heterogeneity: Application: Advertising and Personalized Interest Rates

-Binary choice models are widely used in applications, often with price as (at least one of) the treatment variable(s).
-Our framework would immediately give inference for many standard, policy-relevant parameters in this context.
-Examples, beyond those shown below, include (i) the price elasticity at a price (here, interest rate) $r$, which sets $H = (1 - \P[Y=1 \vert \bx, r])\theta_R(\bx)r$; (ii) a measure of willingness to pay obtained by taking $H = \theta_R(\bx) / \theta_{01}(\bx)$, where $\theta_{01}$ is the intercept; and (iii) expected consumer welfare, $H = - \theta_R(\bx)^{-1} \log(1 + \exp(\bttrue(\bx)'\bt))$.
-Importantly, without our explicit use of an enriched structural model, it would not be easy to characterize these parameters and obtain inference.
+We study two different $\bmtrue$ of \eqref{eqn:mu flm2}.
+First, we examine the marginal effect of the treatment (interest rate).
+Second, we turn to the more ambitious goal of personalization and profit maximization, making full use of our framework.
+Other standard objects of interest in choice models that can be immediately used in our framework with heterogeneity enriched parameter functions $\btheta(\bx)$ include (i) the price elasticity at a set price (here, interest rate) $\tilde{r}$, which is $H = (1 - G\left( \theta_1 + \theta_2 \tilde{r} \right)) \theta_2 \tilde{r}$; (ii) a measure of willingness to pay obtained by taking $H = \theta_2 / \theta_1$; or (iii) expected consumer welfare, $H = - \log(1 + \exp(\theta_1 + \theta_2 \tilde{r})) / \theta_2 $.
+Importantly, without our explicit use of a structural model, characterizing these quantities and obtaining inference would be difficult.